Solaris korrigert: Narrative

 The poem has been described as a "dramatic monologue" with a lyrical I who is the overseer of a group of robots working on the bottom of the ocean in a future where robots have taken over much human work.
 The story is set in the year 2480, in "a future society owned, regulated, and controlled by what seems to be a privatized corporation".

 Language

 The language in Solaris korrigert is its most remarkable feature.
 Rimbereid has created "a future language for the post-industrial North Sea coast population" that references both the hybrid language of early North Sea oil workers, the code switching of internet-using Norwegians in the early 21st century and Euro English.
-The language has also been compared to early twentieth century avant-garde poetry, and in particular Russian futurists like Velimir Khlebnikov and Aleksei Kruchyonykh, who dreamt of transnationalism languages.
+The language has also been compared to early twentieth century avant-garde poetry, and in particular Soviet futurists like Velimir Khlebnikov and Aleksei Kruchyonykh, who dreamt of transnationalism languages.

 The opening lines demonstrate the strangeness of this constructed language:

 It is easier to understand the text when reading it aloud, or if reading it while listening to an audio recording of Rimbereid reading the first few pages of the poem.